somastro/peakmoment/README.md

 <h1><code>peakmoment</code>: JWST-MIRI Spectral Analysis and Moment Map Generator</h1>
 <p>
 This code enables the extraction of spectra from JWST image cubes, identification of emission lines, and generation of continuum-subtracted moment-0 maps for each detected spectral peak.
 It uses publicly available <a href="https://archive.stsci.edu/missions-and-data/jwst" target="_blank">JWST archive data</a> to demonstrate the workflow.
-The data presented used to verify this code were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
-All the {\it JWST} data used in this paper can be found in MAST: \dataset[https://doi.org/10.17909/52vn-6191]{https://doi.org/10.17909/52vn-6191}.
+The data used in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+All the <i>JWST</i> data analyzed here are publicly available in MAST:
+  <a href="https://doi.org/10.17909/52vn-6191" target="_blank">https://doi.org/10.17909/52vn-6191</a>.
 </p>